-Critical industrial commodities also will soar provided we at least get off the ground in creating renewable infrastructure.
+Critical industrial metals and commodities also will soar provided we at least get off the ground in creating renewable infrastructure.
 These include copper and silver as well as oil and other fossil fuels, which, like it or not, will be critical and needed in large quantities in the transition to a renewable future.

 UNDERSTANDING THE CHALLENGES

 The overriding challenge we face is ensuring that in future years the world will have enough energy to meet daily needs such as food along with energy to fuel global growth.
 That will have to be largely green energy – not just, or even primarily, because of concerns about global warming but because of commodity scarcities that will be accelerating.